tdobrovolskij/sanguinews/README.md

 * nntp library(crudely modified by me) from http://nntp.rubyforge.org/ project.
 * crc32 method from yenc gem by Sam "madgeekfiend" Contapay(https://github.com/madgeekfiend/yenc)
 * thread-pool library from https://gist.github.com/Burgestrand/2040175
+* [john3voltas](https://github.com/john3voltas) for helping with excess authentication bug(fixed in v0.51).

 HISTORY
 =======
+* 0.51 - Won't be trying to log in 2nd time if already authenticated.
 * 0.50 - Rewrote big part of the code.
 New libraries.
 More stable speed.
 * 0.48 - Got rid of memory leaks.
 * 0.47 - Reusing old connections instead of opening new ones.